TradeIdeasPhilip/handwriting-effect/README.md

 ![Sample of the handwriting effect](./for_readme/Handwriting_Sample.gif) The handwriting effect draws text on the screen as if you were writing with a pencil.

+This is completely free.
+You do **not** need Adobe After Effects to create a handwriting effect.

 ## Goal

 Create bespoke animations in a web app.